 Figure 2: Recent Presentations section in Backstage view

-- To open a presentation that not listed within the Recent Presentations section, select the Computer option and click the Browse button, as shown highlighted in red within Figure 3.
+- To open a presentation that is not listed within the Recent Presentations section, click the Browse button, as shown highlighted in red within Figure 3.

 - This brings up the Open dialog box, as shown in Figure 4.
 Navigate to wherever your presentation files are saved, and you can open any of them.
 You'll find that PowerPoint can open files of various formats (types).

 - Select the presentation or file you want to open, and then click the Open button.
 Remember that the Open button has a down-arrow next to it.
 Clicking this down-arrow provides more Open options (see Figure 5).
 Choose any of them; an explanation of these options follows.

 - Here's a brief explanation of these options:

 - Open, the default option is the same as clicking the Open button.

 - Open Read-Only lets you open a read-only copy of the presentation.
 This is great if you don't want to make some changes and overwrite the original presentation.

 - Open as Copy lets you open a copy of the presentation, almost like creating a new presentation while leaving the original unaltered.

 - Open in Browser works only with certain file formats, such as MHT.
 See file formats PowerPoint can open.

 - Open in Protected View lets you open a presentation with restrictions to protect damage to your computer.
 You can open potentially dangerous files, such as those downloaded from an unknown source on the Internet in the Protected View.